Raymond Sargent: Dance

-Raymond was an experienced folk dance 'caller' and applied the skills used for his one-man shows to ceilidh dancing to dance, providing lower cost folk dances by accompanying self-created backing tracks on his saxophone, demonstrating and instructing or 'calling' dances by himself.
+Raymond was an experienced folk dance 'caller' and applied the skills used for his one-man shows to ceilidh dancing, providing lower cost folk dances by accompanying self-created backing tracks on his saxophone, demonstrating and instructing or 'calling' dances by himself.
 These were known as 'Track Ceilidhs'.

-Raymond provided the choreography for LWT's television adaptation of The Mayor of Casterbridge, which he was also an extra in along with his wife Julia, and daughter Laura.
+Raymond provided the choreography for LWT's television adaptation of The Mayor of Casterbridge, in which he was also an extra in along with his wife Julia, and daughter Laura.

 Writing

 Raymond held educational workshops on adapting written material for the stage, original script writing, theatre skills, public address and poetry writing.
 He also read poetry for BBC Radio 4's Poetry Please.